EricPascolo/CHECK/README.md

  - INFO
  - CRITICAL

-**CHECK** run result and error are written as CRITICAL level, partial results and other configuration indformation are writed as INFO and developer information are written as DEBUG level.
+**CHECK** run results and errors are written as CRITICAL level, partial results and other configuration information are written as INFO and developer information are written as DEBUG level.
-The **logtype** field allow to choose where the log is printed:
+The **logtype** field allows you to choose where the log is printed:

  - cl : print log on terminal
  - file : print log on file